ccamposlozano/CSC-317-Assignment-6/README.md

 ## Learning Journey

-Embarking on this project, I delved into the intricacies of JavaScript, HTML, and CSS integration.
-The process sharpened my understanding of DOM manipulation as I dynamically created elements based on user interaction.
-I learned to manage and link external files such as style sheets and scripts to HTML, ensuring a separation of concerns and cleaner code architecture.
+On this project, I learned more about JavaScript, HTML, and CSS integration.
+The process help me with my understanding of DOM manipulation as I dynamically created elements based on user interaction.
+I learned to manage and link external files such as style sheets and scripts to HTML.